jcoreio/chai-wait-for/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![npm version](https://badge.fury.io/js/chai-wait-for.svg)](https://badge.fury.io/js/chai-wait-for)

-poll an assertion until it succeeds.
+Drop-in replacement for `expect` that waits for the assertion to succeed (retries on an interval you choose, until a timeout you choose).

 Provides an especially clean syntax for working with some chai plugins like `chai-fs`, `chai-webdriverio-async` etc:

 ```js
 await waitFor('#submittedMessage').to.have.text('Your changes have been saved!')